stevecshanks/lift-kata/README.md

 Make sure you have PHP and Composer installed on your machine.
 Then clone this repo and run `composer install`.

-You should then be able to run `./vendor/bin/phpunit` and see the tests pass (although the ones that verify your solution will be marked incomplete).
+You should then be able to run `composer run test` and see the tests pass (although the ones that verify your solution will be marked incomplete).

 ## Goal #1